Clem-Pat/Calendar_App_backend/README.md

 # Calendar_App_backend
-Backend for a Calendar App
+A personal challenge to code a backend for a Calendar App

 This backend is then hosted on Railway and connected to a hosted MYSQL database.
 It then listens to any client frontend that requires reading or writing to the database.